'Truly a marathon': How residents, businesses and town councils are intensifying the war against rats

 Against this backdrop, town councils have adopted tailored approaches in their own constituencies.

-Speaking at the launch, Ms Indranee said she wanted to move away from traditional "reactive" approaches to trapping rats, and move towards tackling food sources and disturbed burrows caused by construction.
+Speaking at the campaign's launch, Ms Indranee said she wanted to move away from traditional "reactive" approaches to trapping rats and move towards tackling food sources and disturbed burrows caused by construction.

-The campaign, which taps the collective expertise of the Housing and Development Board (HDB), Municipal Services Office (MSO), NEA, SFA, Pasir Ris-Changi Town Council and local grassroots organisations is one Ms Indranee hopes could serve as a pilot for a national strategy in handling rats.
+The campaign, which taps the collective expertise of the Housing and Development Board (HDB), Municipal Services Office (MSO), NEA, SFA, Pasir Ris-Changi Town Council and grassroots organisations, is one that Ms Indranee hopes could serve as a pilot for a national strategy in handling rats.

-Ms Kwok Wei Kin, the general manager of Pasir Ris-Changi Town Council, told CNA TODAY that rat-related feedback had decreased from 32 cases around the Chinese New Year festivities to 24 instances of rat-related feedback in April 2025 and six items of feedback in August.
+Ms Kwok Wei Kin, the general manager of Pasir Ris-Changi Town Council, told CNA TODAY that rat-related feedback had dropped from 32 cases around the Chinese New Year festivities to 24 instances of such feedback in April and six items of feedback last month.

-While burrow sightings fluctuate with construction and food sources, Ms Kwok said fewer burrows are emerging where interventions are sustained.
+While burrow sightings fluctuate with construction and food sources, fewer burrows are emerging where interventions are sustained, Ms Kwok said.

 There have also been infrastructural improvements in the estate, including adding a concrete base over blue recycling bins to prevent gnawing by rats and fitting metal mesh over drain openings near central refuse chutes to limit their access to food waste.

+Burrows are checked and treated daily on weekdays, and targeted culling exercises are carried out where necessary.

-But Mr Cheang stressed that tackling rodents requires "consistent effort from all stakeholders" from food outlets, supermarkets, to construction site managers and residents.
+Mr Cheang stressed that tackling rodents requires "consistent effort from all stakeholders" including food outlets, supermarkets, construction site managers and residents.

 At some construction sites, the Land Transport Authority and town council have ongoing rodent control measures and have put up posters about improper waste disposal, she added.

 "In my two years serving in Tampines, rat-related feedback given directly to me has reduced.
-The town council will continue to proactively educate residents on proper waste disposal and implement rodent control measures," said Dr Chen.
+The town council will continue to proactively educate residents on proper waste disposal and implement rodent control measures," Dr Chen said.

 The Aljunied-Hougang Town Council did not respond to CNA TODAY's request for comment.